This post is also available in: Italiano (Italian)

 The locals call Mount Solaro “Acchiappanuvole” (Clouds catcher) because, especially at down, the low fog looks like a crown of clouds around the top of the mountain.

 Another beautiful area where you can shoot cool pictures of Capri is Villa San Michele, which also offers the chance to stroll through amazing gardens, full of flowers.
 Built by a Swedish doctor and writer, Axel Munthe, on the ruins of an old Chapel dedicated to San Michele, this villa is also one of the most instagrammable spots in Capri, perfect for stylish shots next to statues, marble columns and blooming bushes.
+From here you can take also beautiful shots of Mount Vesuvius and the Gulf of Naples.
 The entrance ticket costs 8€.
 Villa San Michele is open year round from 9:00 am to one hour before sunset.

 Anacapri is also perfect if you like to just stroll around through beautiful buildings.
 The historical center is way less crowded than the Capri Town center, and definitely more laid back.
 If you reach the main square you will be able to visit the San Michele Church.
 While on the outside it looks modest, the inside is stunning thanks to the majolica (hand painted tiled-ceramic also pretty famous on the Amalfi Coast) floor depicting the expulsion of Adam and Eve from the Garden of Eden.
 The tickets cost 3€.
 Make sure your shoulders are covered and that you aren’t wearing shorts or you won’t be able to get inside (here you can find a useful guide on how to be respectful when visiting Churches)!

 Capri is not only one of the most romantic places in Italy, but also a great spot to hike with a view.
 If you love to rock your mountain boots, then make sure to add some hiking time in your day trip to Capri.